Residential Projects

 HFDI will quit construction business later this year after completing ongoing projects.

-HF Group has taken the decision to quit home construction business, barely seven years after the revival of its property development subsidiary – Kenya Building Society (KBS), in a move aimed at reducing exposure to the current real estate slowdown.
+HF Group has decided to quit the home construction business, barely seven years after the revival of its property development subsidiary – Kenya Building Society (KBS), to reduce exposure to the current real estate slowdown.

-The KBS, which now trades as HF Development and Investment Limited (HFDI), was revived in May 2012 to cash in on the then lucrative property development business.
+The KBS, which trades as HF Development and Investment Limited (HFDI), was revived in May 2012 to cash in on the then-lucrative property development business.

 The company said the revival of the subsidiary would be critical in diversifying its revenue streams and cutting reliance on interest income from the mortgage business.